jose94752/UltraVNC/conan/readmeConan.txt

 conan --version
 pip show conan

-# Go to the directory /conan/cmake (Windows adapt for Linux and others)
+# Go to the directory /conan/cmake
 cd /c/source/UltraVNC/conan/cmake

 # First create the Conan default profile (if you just install Conan and you have not set these one)